 3. Least privilege for everyone

 Zero trust employs the policy of limiting the access of users to just as much as they need.
 A data risk report stated that 58% of companies have over 100,000 folders open to everyone—this alarming number signifies that a lot of access is open to all the employees—which further allows these accesses to be severely misused.
 Least privilege as a part of the zero-trust approach leaves no room for additional privilege.
-Sometimes, this might irk employees as the previously available free flow of access is no longer the reality and instead, they might look at it as a resistance—which in fact is quite the opposite when Zero trust policy is done effectively with the right workflows.
+Sometimes, this might irk employees as the previously available free flow of access is no longer the reality and instead, they might look at it as a resistance—which in fact is quite the opposite when the Zero trust security model is incorporated effectively with the right workflows.

 4. Stringent security policies

 To ensure successful implementation of zero trust architecture, stringent security and access policies must be in place.
-Rule-based role access, governing and automating the provisioning of this access is an essential aspect of this architecture.
-Also, access certifications/reviews to ensure the accesses are regularly monitored, accesses are provided in a timely manner and revoked when no longer needed are imperative.
+Rule-based role access, governing, and automating the provisioning of this access is an essential aspect of this architecture.
+Also, access certifications/reviews to ensure the accesses are regularly monitored, accesses are provided in a timely manner, and revoked when no longer needed are imperative.
 If the multi-level workflows are not provided in a simple, seamless manner—it can result in a lot of friction to an employee’s everyday productivity.
 This amplifies the need to have an effective Identity and Access Management (IAM) solution which can accelerate the efficiency of your zero-trust policy.

 New changes bring apprehension.
 Yet, there are several ways to ensure that apprehension lasts for as little time as possible.
 Including your employees when you start this zero-trust approach is an important aspect of it along with highlighting the advantages they are going to experience.